 Lights

-Join Beth Macy, the acclaimed author of Dopesick, for a powerful conversation about the forces shaping America’s rural and urban communities—and the stories that bind us.
-Drawing from her forthcoming memoir, Paper Girl, which traces her journey from a small Ohio town to the national stage, Macy explores how economic upheaval, cultural tensions, and political polarization have reshaped not only her hometown but the country as a whole—and invites us to reckon with the divides that challenge our shared future.
+Join Beth Macy, the acclaimed author of Dopesick and Factory Man, for a powerful conversation about the forces shaping America’s rural and urban communities and the stories that bind us.
+The discussion, moderated by Karsh Institute Executive Director Melody Barnes, comes shortly after the release of Macy’s new memoir, Paper Girl, which traces her journey from a small Ohio town to the national stage.
+Macy explores how economic upheaval, cultural tensions, and political polarization have reshaped not only her hometown but the country as a whole—and invites us to reckon with the divides that challenge our shared future.

 This session is produced by the University of Virginia’s Karsh Institute of Democracy.